behreajj/AseTriPicker/README.md

 ![Lock Tri](screenCap3.png)

 The triangle's rotation can be locked by clicking the check box.
-A white reticle will indicate the current hue position.
+A white line will indicate the current hue position.

 ## Caveat